 The story goes that he was asked to do so by the gallery director, who hated to have to exhibit the by-then crack-painted original.
 The second and third “Black Squares” have no signs of cracks, probably because the artist used an anti-cracking varnish on them.

 A fourth “Black Square” was rediscovered in 1993: a person whose name is unknown used it as collateral to get a bank loan in Samara.
-The bank came into possession of the painting, and later used it as its main asset in settling accounts with its creditors as it went into bankruptcy.
+The bank came into possession of the

 The government banned an open auction lest the masterpiece should leave the country; this “Black Square” was sold for $1 million to Russian tycoon Vladimir Potanin, who then handed it over to the State Hermitage Museum in St. Petersburg.